 Base salary: For the named executive officers, the Committee awards base salary increases (if any) after reviewing the Company's performance, individual performance, and competitive market conditions.
-The Committee determined that the base salary increases for fiscal 2007 and fiscal 2008 indicated in the table below were in recognition of Company performance, increased responsibilities for Mr. Monser, and the individual responsibilities, performance and potential of each named executive officer.
-Survey data indicated that the average merit increase for individuals in these positions was 4-6% in fiscal 2007 and fiscal 2008.
-Mr. Withers did not receive a base salary increase for fiscal 2008 due to his pending retirement.
+The Committee determined that the base salary increases for fiscal 2008 and 2009 set forth below were in recognition of the Company's performance and the individual responsibilities, performance and potential of each named executive officer.
+Survey data indicated that the average predicted merit increase for individuals in these positions was 4-6% in fiscal 2008 and in fiscal 2009.